Canon 5D Mark III vs SX420

 |10.||Canon SX710||-||stereo / mono||-||-||micro||2.0||Y||Y||-|

 It is notable that the 5D Mark III has a hotshoe, while the SX420 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 Studio photographers will appreciate that the Canon 5D Mark III (unlike the SX420) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 5D Mark III and the SX420 have been discontinued, but can regularly be found used on eBay.
+Both the 5D Mark III and the SX420 have been discontinued, but can regularly be found used on ebay.
 The 5D Mark III was replaced by the Canon 5D Mark IV, while the SX420 was followed by the Canon SX430.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 5D Mark III Manual (free pdf) or the online Canon SX420 Manual.
+Further information on the features and operation of the 5D Mark III and SX420 can be found, respectively, in the Canon 5D Mark III Manual (free pdf) or the online Canon SX420 Manual.